rancher/fleet/README.md

   # This namespace is special and auto-wired to deploy to the local cluster
   namespace: fleet-local
 spec:
-  # Everything from this repo will be ran in this cluster.
+  # Everything from this repo will be run in this cluster.
 You trust me right?
   repo: "https://github.com/rancher/fleet-examples"
   paths:
   - simple